-The Town has completed a modification to the Hall's electrical service to meet current demands.
+The Town has completed a modification to the Hall's electrical service to meet the majority of current demands.
 There are existing short-comings that include lights dimming when the air conditioning starts in the lower hall.
 These are under investigation related to lower hall air conditioning operations.